 [00:09:19] EL: So they were self-sufficient from the minute they got to the US.
 We’re going to hear more about them shortly but first of all have a listen to my friend Felipe McGrane.
 He’s a journalist economist and author and he had this to say.

-[00:09:30] FM: Migration is also beneficial to the country to which migrants move for the migrants come and do jobs that either the locals don’t want to do or unable to do boost enterprise creativity and innovation.
-Widen the range of skills and ideas in the economy and research for the IMF shows for example that an increase of the migrant [INAUDIBLE] population by 1 percent tends to boost productivity and income levels of the existing population by 2 percent.
+[00:09:30] FM: Migration is also beneficial to the country to which migrants move, for the migrants come and do jobs that either the locals don’t want to do or are not able to do.
+They boost enterprise, creativity and innovation, widen the range of skills and ideas in the economy, and research for the IMF shows for example that an increase of the migrant [INAUDIBLE] population by 1 percent tends to boost productivity and income levels of the existing population by 2 percent.
 So, that’s really really significant.
 And if you think about it migration is a bit like starting a business.
 It’s a risky venture and it takes a hard work to make it a payoff and it’s a natural way to get ahead if you arrive in a country with a few contacts or without an established career.

 [00:10:17] Unknown: Global Goals cast has the most incredible network of partners that contribute with ideas, stories and evidence points to bring you the most relevant interesting and compelling goals Cast content.
 Special thanks to the International Office for Migration for this episode.